willgdjones/pydantic-ai/docs/examples/index.md

 ### Setting model environment variables

-All these examples will need you to set either:
+These examples will need you to set up authentication with one or more of the LLMs, see the [model configuration](../install.md#model-configuration) docs for details on how to do this.

-* `OPENAI_API_KEY` to use OpenAI models, go to [platform.openai.com](https://platform.openai.com/) and follow your nose until you find how to generate an API key
-* or, `GEMINI_API_KEY` to use Google Gemini models, go to [aistudio.google.com](https://aistudio.google.com/) and do the same to generate an API key

-Then set the API key as an environment variable with:
+TL;DR: in most cases you'll need to set one of the following environment variables:

 === "OpenAI"